-Add the 1/4 to 1/2 cup of tomato paste.
+Add the tomato paste.
 Turn it down to a simmer, cover, and stir occasionally for about 15 minutes.

 While that is simmering, prepare the other ingredients for the tacos.
-Chop the onion and cilantro.
-Cut the limes into small wedges (probably ~8 per lime).
+Chop the onion and cilantro, cut the limes, etc.

 Party time.
 Here is where I explain that it’s a taco.
 Do it however you want!
 My suggestion is to do it like I did it in the next photo.

 Place a small pan on the stove (or a griddle if you’re serving many people) and get it hot.
 Toss the corn tortillas on the pan for about a minute to warm them up and get them pliable.